ZufengW/100-days-of-code/log.md

 **Thoughts:** I probably spent more time on the course today than the past two days since I had less other stuff scheduled today.

+### Day 33: 18 July

+**Today's Progress**: Web Developer Bootcamp: Finished unit 24 (Intermediate express).
+EJS and post requests.

+I also experimented with a JS library called [vis](http://visjs.org) to visualise a graph of university subject prerequisites.
+It would be nice if I could make something that fetches data and generates those graphs automatically, but that would be tricky.
+This idea is something to keep in mind.

+**Thoughts:** There's still a long way to go to finish this course.
+But the consistency of doing a bit each day will get me there eventually.

 <!---
 Is this